 Any number of the factors above can place additional load on the Shin Bones (Tibias) and create microtrauma and resulting pain.
 If Shin Splints are left untreated, they can become quite challenging to resolve.

 One of the critical aspects of treatment with Shin Splints is early intervention, as this aid with the bodies healing process (see article on healing).
 Rest, Ice, Compression and Elevation (R.I.C.E.) can be very useful in the early stages of the condition.
 Ideally, one then does not want to further or repeatedly irritate the injured tissues, and so rest is essential.
 The speed at which one can get back to regular running activity will largely depend on one's early intervention strategy.
 If one keeps on just trying to run through the pain, then it is easily possible that one will end up having to stop activity for weeks and even months.
 Rest does not mean that one cannot train and in some cases there other low impact training options available.
 However, it is useful and highly advisable to seek professional advice before embarking on suitable types of training activity such as water running.
 A suitably qualified professional should be able to identify the most likely cause of the initial injury and treat any specific tissues which have been affected.
 A trained professional will also be able to check other aspects of biomechanics and the “Kinetic Chain” (see Biotensegrity article for a better explanation).
 A professional can then treat and advise accordingly.
-The author has been treating sports-related injuries for over 11 years and has found that “Shin Splints” can be resolved relatively quickly with conservative treatment.
+The author has been treating sports-related musculoskeletal injuries since 2006 and has found that “Shin Splints” can be resolved relatively quickly with conservative treatment.
 In particular, the author has found Myofascial Dry Needling and soft tissue therapy (Sports and Remedial Massage techniques) to be highly effective.
 In other cases and where there have been biomechanical changes the author has found McTimoney Chiropractic and soft tissue therapy to be very successful.

 The article was written by Dr Terry Davis MChiro, DC, BSc (Hons), Adv.
 Dip.
 Rem.
 Massag., Cert.
 WHS.